How to Minimize the Risk of an IRS Audit

 6. Foreign Accounts or Overseas Assets

-Foreign bank accounts, properties, or investments are common irs audit triggers if not properly disclosed.
+Foreign bank accounts, properties, or investments are common IRS audit triggers if not properly disclosed.
 The IRS tracks these through international reporting systems.

 Avoid it: File the necessary forms for foreign holdings and report all income derived from them.